Ollecram-Friends/JuliaPkgTemplates/mytemplate_howto.md

 4. Quit the Julia REPL
     - `CTRL+D`

+A ***safer/quicker alternative*** to manually executing the above steps 2 to 4 is to run the following `bash` script just after step 1:
+    - `./mytemplate.sh MyJuliaPkg`

-## How To 2 - Create GitHub project and override with local content
+## How To PHASE 2 - Create GitHub project and override with local content

 1. On GitHub ***create a new empty project with the same name***
-    - With your account, use GitHub Web UI to create the project
+    - With your account, use the GitHub Web UI to create the project.
+No initial content is needed, not even the README and .gitignore)
     - Copy the SSH url of the created package to the clipboard
+    - Review `Settings / Actions / Actions Permissions / Policies` at the organization level.
+In particular, if Actions are only enabled for `Selected repositories` the newly created one must be selected for automation to work.
 2. Issue Git commands to ***set the remote origin and push***
     - `cd $JAVA_PKG_DEVDIR`
     - `cd MyJuliaPkg`